Nexirift/.github/profile/README.md

 As part of our dedication to transparency, most of our repositories are open source.
 Feel free to browse through the code, contribute, and help us improve!

 ### API Server
-Our API server is called spark!
+Our API server is called Spark!
 Currently, we do not have the repository public as we are still developing it.

 #### Admin Panel
 Our admin panel uses an extra API server called Galaxy.
 Similar to the Spark server, this is not public yet.